jornada-im/documentation/docs/server_admin.md

 ## NFS and CIFS mounts to remote directories

 The JORNADA-NETB1 storage block (sometimes called the R drive) allows CIFS connections (or SMB).
-Here is one method for

 Other: